Saturday, 5 January 2019

 When relation < satisfies next condition, < is called total order in strict sense.

-When a satisfies next condition, a is called ordinal number.
+When satisfies next condition, a is called ordinal number.

 (i) a is transitive.